It’s Expunged But Not Over

 When your criminal record is sealed or expunged it is no longer a public record (see, s.
 943.0585 and 943.059, Fla.
 Stat.).
 It is exempt from disclosure under Chapter 119, Florida Statutes.
 This means that before your arrest record can be examined a judge must expressly allow it.

 These records include those in the possession of the arresting agency, the sheriff’s department, the state attorney’s office, and the Florida Department of Law Enforcement.
 Any other official agency that received such information must also destroy or make confidential any records they maintain and cannot disclose absent a court order.

 Additionally, if your record has been sealed or expunged you are legally allowed to deny that the arrest occurred.
 This means that on applications for jobs or apartments you can indicate that the arrest you had sealed or expunged never existed.
 This is probably the most valuable ability given to you once you have your criminal record ordered expunged or sealed.

 Maximize The Advantages of the Law

 To maximize the benefits of the expungement or sealing law make sure to obtain a certified copy of the order granting your petition.
 Once the case has been sealed or expunged you will no longer have the ability to get a copy of the order without motioning the court to unseal your file.
-(We always ask the court to send us a certified copy of the order for our clients.)
+You can use the order to notice private background check companies that your record is no longer a public record.

-Once you have had your criminal record sealed or expunged you will be able to go to the Clerk of Court (where your case was filed) and request a records check.
+Once you have had your criminal record sealed or expunged you should to go to the Clerk of Court (where your case was filed) and request a records check.
 The term used may vary from Clerk to Clerk but basically it is a “history check” through their records to see what they have in their files.

 They will require personal information to do the search such as name and date-of-birth – just give them anything they ask for.
 They also need to know the time range.
 I suggest having them search before and after the year you were arrested for a period of three to five years.
 Use your own judgment on the time frame you have them search.